Hot products, big profits

 • Prestashop

-From there, choose some photos for your listings, write some snappy product descriptions, set your prices, and hit Publish.
-Your store goes live, your customers order, and Printify handles the rest – from printing to shipping straight to their door.
+From there, choose photos for your listings, write snappy product descriptions, set your prices, and hit Publish.
+Your store goes live, customers order, and Printify handles the rest – from printing to shipping.

 Which t-shirt printing method to choose